-ID Description User Requirements Ref FR_PLAYABILITY The game must take the user's key-presses as input for controlling their boat in-game.
-UR_PLAYABILITY FR_SPEED_STAT The speed specification of each boat should refer to its terminal velocity UR_BOAT_SPECS FR_STATS The game has different properties for boat specification in terms of speed, acceleration, stamina, maneuverability, and robustness.
-UR_BOAT_SPECS FR_STAM_DECR Stamina decreases over the duration of the race UR_TIRED_OVER_TIME FR_STAM_USAGE How much maneuvering and changes of speed (acceleration) a boat is doing should further contribute to the increase in tiredness UR_TIRED_OVER_TIME FR_STAM_EFFECT Stamina would restrict movements (changes of speed or maneuverability) and this effect would increase as stamina decreases UR_TIRED_OVER_TIME FR_STAM_REGEN Stamina replenishes if movements are conservative and stamina is fully restored between the legs UR_TIRED_OVER_TIME FR_LANE_PENALTY Boats must remain in their lane for the duration of the race.
+ID Description UR reference FR_PLAYABILITY The game must take the user's key-presses as input for controlling their boat in-game.
+UR_PLAYABILITY FR_SPEED_STAT The speed specification of each boat should refer to its terminal velocity UR_BOAT_SPECS FR_STATS The game has different properties for boat specification in terms of speed, acceleration, stamina, maneuverability and robustness UR_BOAT_SPECS FR_STAM_DECR Stamina decreases over the duration of the race UR_TIRED_OVER_TIME FR_STAM_USAGE How much maneuvering and changes of speed (acceleration) a boat is doing should further contribute to the increase in tiredness UR_TIRED_OVER_TIME R_STAM_REGEN Stamina replenishes if movements are conservative and stamina is fully restored between the legs UR_TIRED_OVER_TIME FR_STAM_EFFECT Stamina would restrict movements (changes of speed or maneuverability) and this effect would increase as stamina decreases UR_TIRED_OVER_TIME FR_LANE_PENALTY Boats must remain in their lane for the duration of the race.
 Leaving the lane should result in a penalty at the discretion of the chief race official.
-UR_LANE_PENALTY FR_COLLISIONS Colliding against obstacles will progressively reduce the robustness of the boat, until it breaks down (resulting in the end of the game).
-UR_COLLISIONS FR_MOVING_OBSTACLES Some obstacles should start stationary, but then in later legs start becoming more dynamic and moving left to right.
+UR_LANE_PENALTY FR_COLLISION Colliding against obstacles will progressively reduce the robustness of the boat, until it breaks down (resulting in the end of the game).
+UR_COLLISION FR_MOVING_OBSTACLES Some obstacles should start stationary, but then in later legs start becoming more dynamic and moving left to right.
 Some obstacles e.g. bridge pillars are permanently stationary.
 UR_OBSTACLES FR_OBSTACLE_CLUTTER Game should not display too many obstacles in order to not clutter the screen.
 UR_OBSTACLES FR_OBSTACLES Game should display obstacles in the river during the race, like clueless ducks and geese, or tree branches floating down the river UR_OBSTACLES FR_DIFFICULTY The game should increasing the difficulty level with every subsequent leg by changing the number, speed and type of obstacle (dynamic or static).
 UR_DIFFICULTY FR_DIFFICULTY_DISPLAY During gameplay the game should overlay/display the difficulty level clearly and this should update to show any changes to the difficulty level based on the leg of the race.
 UR_DIFFICULTY FR_CONTROLS The user should be able to see the controls for how to move the boat by pressing a certain key.
 UR_DIFFICULTY FR_TUTORIAL At the start of the race there should a tutorial and/or overlay of controls that are clearly visible and understandable to a new player.
-UR_ACCESSIBILITY FR_LEGS The competition must consist of 3 "heat" legs and a final, with the fastest from the 3 heats racing in the final.
-UR_LEGS FR_AWARDS In the final, the 1st place team will receive a Gold medal, the 2nd a Silver medal, and 3rd a Bronze medal.
+UR_ACCESSIBILITY FR_LEGS The competition must consist of 3 "heat" legs and a final, with the fastest from the 3 heats racing in the final UR_LEGS FR_AWARDS n the final, the 1st place team will receive a Gold medal, the 2nd a Silver medal, and 3rd a Bronze medal.
 UR_AWARDS FR_BOATS_NO Each race should have 3-6 boats.
 UR_BOATS_NO FR_POV The game view should be fixed in a central position for the user's boat and shows boats around the user's boat (but not all of them).
-UR_BOATS_NO FR_INFO_DISPLAY During race, screen should display user's position in race, distance remaining, stamina, speed, acceleration, and damage UR_INFO_DISPLAY FR_PEN_NOTIFICATION When a penalty is incurred a notification should be displayed on screen UR_LANE_PENALTY
+UR_BOATS_NO FR_INFO_DISPLAY During race, screen should display user's position in race, distance remaining, stamina, speed, acceleration, and damage UR_INFO_DISPLAY FR_PEN_NOTIFICATION When a penalty is incurred a notification should be displayed on screen UR_LANE_PENALTY FR_LEVELS Before starting the race, players should be able to choose the desired level of difficulty.
+Difference between levels lies in the number of obstacles, amount of damage received when colliding with them as well as penalty for crossing the lane.
+UR_LEVELS FR_SAVE The game must provide facilities that allow players to save the state of the game at any point and resume later by loaing the saved progress.
+Load option available in the main menu.
+UR_SAVE FR POWER UP There must be five power-up packs floating down the river (spawned randomly) that can be picked up by boats.
+These packs should restore robustness, or temporarily improve some other characteristic (e.g., speed).
+UR POWER UP